 Men’s pants were typically high-waisted, often worn with suspenders rather than belts.
 They were wide at the thighs and tapered towards the ankles.
 These pants naturally came in various materials, from wool in the colder months to lighter fabrics like cotton and linen during summer.

-Shoes in the 1940s were as stylish and practical as the rest of men’s fashion.
+Shoes were as stylish and practical as the rest of men’s fashion in the 1940s.
 Oxfords and brogues were the staple footwear, usually made from leather and polished to a high shine.
 Colors were typically conservative, with black and varying shades of brown being the most popular choices.

 Boots were also worn, particularly during the winter months.
 The rugged and durable design of these shoes reflected the practical and hardworking spirit of the time.